diannedejesus/debt_tracker/sdd.md

     - Change page titles

 ### Brain Dump
-- [X] Have insert/edit debt/payment return data on error for correction
-- [X] excuse payment prefill
-- payment button to cases?

-- [X] Verify render paths of insert debt/payment
-- [X] extra payments in merge view have a running balance

-- Fix print view grey bg of header
-- Adjust views for distint screens (https://stackoverflow.com/questions/47760132/any-way-to-get-breakpoint-specific-width-classes)
-- [X] adjust login, manualcode, verifyaccount, administrator, index styles

-- [X] implement check for unicode icon for compatibility
+- verify how password reset and initial creation should be displayed and handled. since we need to know whether it was successful but dont want it stuck in pending if password was recovered and reset is not needed.
+- verify if expired reset keys still show up as pending.

 - test late payment verifier
-- [X] debtor list modify debt as currency and possible center info

-- have buttons disabled if that account cant do action in user management
-- maybe highlight excused payments
-- verify how or whether excused payment should be shown in print view
-- fix the small view for user administration
-- verify if expired reset keys still show up as pending.
-- verify how password reset and initial creation should be displayed and handled. since we need to know whether it was successful but dont want it stuck in pending if password was recovered and reset is not needed.